To our friends and neighbors,

 We get questions about types of toys needed.
 A football or soccer ball is a big hit.
 Barbie Dolls and coloring books are huge.
 If your 5-10 year old would like it, our kids will love it too.

 It is very important to us that you understand that even though Operation Toy Soldier is a nationwide toy drive, all the toys you donate STAY LOCAL.
 When you donate a toy in the Atlanta area, the toy goes to a soldier’s family in Atlanta.
 When toys are donated in Cleveland, the toys help the soldier’s children in Cleveland smile.
 Each of our communities are very dear to us, so it is essential that when we participate in a national drive, our local community benefits from the donations.

-On behalf of all of us at Veterans Funeral Care, the originators of the program, Tim & Frankie Stewart, our national network host, Crystal & Jason Jardine, Thank you for participating in this campaign, Operation Toy Soldier for our Veterans.
+On behalf of all of us at Veterans Funeral Care, the originators of the program, Tim & Frankie Stewart, thank you for participating in this campaign, Operation Toy Soldier for our veterans.
 We believe they deserve the very best!